Love is Colder Than Death

 Liebe ist kälter als der Tod

-Fassbinder's debut feature, in which he also stars, is a stark, powerful crime drama that introduces many of his major themes.
+Fassbinder’s 1st feature, in which he also stars, is a revisionist crime drama that introduces many of his major themes.

-Here is the compositionally simple but highly evocative first shot.
-Fassbinder immediately throws us into a kind of limbo.
+In the compositionally simple yet highly evocative first shot, Fassbinder immediately throws us into a kind of limbo.
 We do not know where we are or why we are there.
-All we see are two men with Fassbinder (as Franz) turned toward us, reading a paper and smoking as they sit and wait... and wait... and wait.
+All we see are two men – with Fassbinder (as Franz) turned toward us, reading a paper and smoking – as they sit and wait… and wait… and wait.
 For what?
-The huge expanse of empty, pale wall seems to trap them like a prison cell without any bars as it sublminally increases our tension about what will happen next.
+The huge expanse of empty, pale wall seems to trap them – like a prison cell without any bars – as it sublminally increases our tension about what will happen next.
 Shot in harsh black and white by his frequent early cinematographer Dietrich Lohmann, Fassbinder designed this film (with co-star Ulli Lommel) and edited it, using his frequent pseudonym of none other than Franz Walsch.
 With this first scene, he establishes the often slow, deliberate pacing, and almost hypnotic performance style, which he wants for this film.
-Although this opening is expository setting up the central characters and their violent, though often lethargic milieu as the picture unfolds, we will see that the many lengthy passages without dialogue can grip us through the force of unspoken desires, even as the severe images hold us at a distance.
+Although this opening is expository – setting up the central characters and their violent, though often lethargic milieu – as the picture unfolds, we will see that the many lengthy passages without dialogue can grip us through the force of unspoken desires, even as the severe images hold us at a distance.

 Fassbinder has nailed many key aspects not only of this film, but of his entire body of work.
 Of course his style would change, sometimes radically (compare this film and, say, the ribald farce Satan’s Brew), but the intention was always for us to use the film as a way of probing our society and ourselves.